jrpool/rallytree/README.md

 - The URL of a user story no longer needs to have its basic minimal format.
 It can now also be one of the longer URLs associated with a user story, such as when the user story is displayed in a filtered search output.
 - A defect in the application logic that caused some user stories to be overlooked has been corrected.

+Version 1.0.6 makes the verdict operation more informative and adds a documentation operation.

+Version 1.0.5 adds a verdict operation.

+Version 1.0.4 adds documentation and corrected bugs.

+Version 1.0.3 adds a task-creation operation and improves error reporting.

+Version 1.0.2 adds a copy operation.

+Version 1.0.1 adds a test-case-creation operation.

+Version 1.0.0 includes only one operation: ownership change.